-Now growing up I had learnt all about ” safe sex” and had been on the pill since I was 17 ( for period pain) and then later when I became sexually active and I had had previous partners who I also practiced safe sex with, in a nut shell I thought I was a hundred and ten percent aware of how NOT to get pregnant! ( I have always wanted kids but after I finished living my life first!) and my methods had worked for me before so why would mine and Greg’s relationship be any different?
+Now growing up I had learnt all about ” safe sex” and had been on the pill since I was 17 ( for period pain) and then later when I became sexually active and I had had previous partners who I also practiced safe sex with.
+In a nut shell I thought I was a hundred and ten percent aware of how NOT to get pregnant! ( I have always wanted kids but after I finished living my life first!) and my methods had worked for me before so why would mine and Greg’s relationship be any different?

-So began our journey towards parenthood after only knowing each other 3 months ( I didn’t even know his favorite movie or that he had an secret obsession with ice hockey!
+So began our journey towards parenthood after only knowing each other about two months ( I didn’t even know his favorite movie or that he had an secret obsession with ice hockey!
 Lol!).
-After getting over the initial shock (and the task of telling our families – my dad’s response was ” How does this happen in this day and age!”) we set about trying to muddle our way along my pregnancy and also trying to fit in a normal 5 year relationship into 9 months! (all the while I started to look like a small to medium size hippo!)
+After getting over the initial shock (and the task of telling our families – my dad’s response was ” How does this happen in this day and age!”) we set about trying to muddle our way along my pregnancy and also trying to fit in a normal 5 year relationship into 9 months! (all the while I started to look like a small to medium sized hippo!)

 Towards the end of my pregnancy, Greg’s behavior became quite bizzare.
 He started to purchase expensive items solely for himself (boxing equipment, tattoos, bikes etc) and was starting to dip into all the money we had worked so hard for 9 months to save.
 He emotionally started to distance himself from me and we started to fight nearly everyday.
-I knew in my heart something was wrong, but here I was 38 weeks pregnant so it was too late to turn back now!
+I knew in my heart something was wrong, but here I was 38 weeks pregnant so it was too late to turn back now.

-To cut a long story short the pressures of a newborn, a barely there relationship and a semi medium bedroom to fit 3 people got to much and Greg left when our son was 2 months old.
+To cut a long story short the pressures of a newborn, a barely there relationship and a semi medium bedroom to fit 3 people got too much and Greg left when our son was 2 months old.
 Like a cold slap in the face I was left alone with a newborn to support, no job ( as I had planned to be a sahm) and emotionally a wreck!

 Luckily I have wonderful family support and a great network of friends who helped me out anyway they could.
-Greg went off and tried to regain some of his single free life but the following week was calling asking to see his son.
+Greg went off and tried to regain some of his single-free life but the following week was calling asking to see his son.
 I agreed and Greg started to take him every Saturday night.
-We started to talk more often and started to take family outings to the park etc.
+We started to talk more often and started to take family outings to the park, etc.

 Greg had always expressed remorse for leaving but I wasn’t ready to trust him again.
-My life revolved around our som and trying to provide the best life for him( my days of partying were truly over and surprisingly I couldn’t be happier).
+My life revolved around our son and trying to provide the best life for him.
+My days of partying were truly over and surprisingly I couldn’t be happier.

 After 6 months apart we decided to give our relationship another chance, got our own place and started to work on being a real family….

-My son turn 1 yesterday and it has been a rollercoaster of a year, but I look at his face now and can’t remember my life without him, and don’t want to.
+My son turn 1 yesterday and it has been a rollercoaster of a year, but I look at his face now and can’t remember my life without him.
+And don’t want to.
 My pregnancy was an accident, but my son isn’t.
 He’s my world and surprisingly, Greg and I are still together and stronger then ever!